 California, found on the west coast of the United States, is the most populous state in the country.
 California also has the third largest land area of any state in the US.
-The State is home to major attractions which are popular around the globe.
+The state is renowned for its natural beauty and attracts tourists in droves every year.
 In no particular order, we present a selection of the most beautiful places found in California, including favorites such as national parks as well as some lesser-known sights.

 10. Joshua Tree National Park

 Found in the southeastern section of the state, Joshua Tree National Park is known for its specie of Joshua trees native to the park.
 It has been a national park since 1994, and covers over 700,000 acres - that's bigger than the land area of the entire state of Rhode Island!
 The park features a unique desert landscape, which includes part of the Mojave Desert as well as the Colorado Desert.

 Santa Barbara is the gem of coastal California.
 The city of Santa Barbara lies between the mountains of Santa Ynez and the Pacific Ocean.
 The climate of Santa Barbara experiences a Mediterranean climate.
 Santa Barbara is a great tourist and resort destination, and has a large service sector which includes education, healthcare, manufacturing, finance and local government.
 Due to its geographical location, Santa Barbara experiences warmer summers and colder winters compared to cities away from the ocean.
 Tourism is a major industry in Santa Barbara and generates more than 1 billion dollars every year.

 8. Yosemite National Park